How to Prevent Drug Addiction

 Seeking out intoxication every time you use.

 If You Have a Drug or Alcohol Abuse Problem, Get Help Now.
 Alcohol and drug abuse and alcohol and drug addiction are defined differently.
 A person who uses heavily and then can abruptly stop is considered to be abusing alcohol or drugs.
 But addiction occurs when the body requires the alcohol or drugs to stop withdrawal symptoms.
 The line between abuse and addiction is not solidly defined because a person may be abusing alcohol and drugs and experiencing the negative consequences of addiction.
 Abuse can turn into addiction if it is not treated.
-Call Recovery Connection at 800-993-3869 and eliminate alcohol and drug abuse from your life today!
+Call Recovery Connection at 800-993-3869 and get into a drug and alcohol rehab today!

 Avoid Temptations and Peer Pressure.
 You may have heard the expression, “You’re only as good as the company you keep,” and in reality, that statement is true.
 If you have friends or family members who pressure you to use alcohol or drugs, avoid them.
 Make new friends who practice healthier habits, who do well in school, who are motivated at work and who have goals.